SUFE-AIFLM-Lab/FinEval/README.md

     ....
 }
 ```

-Once you have prepared the JSON file, you can submit it to zhang.liwen@shufe.edu.cn.
+You can submit the generated `submission.json` file to zhang.liwen@shufe.edu.cn by email.

 ## Citation